The Complete Bruges Belgium Travel Guide

 Bruges Travel Guide

 Near the city center and the famous Grote Markt (more on that in a bit) sits one of the most recognizable landmarks in the city of Bruges.
 Towering above the other historical buildings in the market square, the Belfort Belfry is both majestic and beautiful.
-Dating back to around 1240, the 47 bells in the tower were once used to announce the time, alert about fires, and to celebrate festivals.
+Dating back to around 1240, the 47 bells in the tower were once used to announce the time, alert about fires, and celebrate festivals.

 If you are feeling up to it, I would highly recommend climbing the 366 narrow, steep spiral stairs to the top of the belfry.
 If you have ever seen the movie “In Bruges”, this is the tower where one of the characters of the movie meets their end.
 It’s a great movie, but it is even cooler to see the tower in person.